Enter your email and download

 "The Art of Finding Winning Products"

-It was the early months of 2019, and Erin Rafferty had made a decision.
+It was a chilly morning when Erin Rafferty had made a decision.
 She had spent the past year researching social media and e-commerce and this year, she was ready.

 She was going to start her own ecommerce business.

 She was going to be her own boss.

 Erin’s career had taken her from working in a bank’s loan department to waitressing to car dealerships--but now, she was done with the 9 to 5 routine.
 Being a woman on the job hadn’t been easy--it had often been exhausting, negative, and challenging.

 Now, she wanted to work on her own terms.

 She was ready to tackle a project she could call her own.
 She quit her full-time job and single-handedly built a dropshipping business.

 Her only goal?
 Be able to pay her rent and make enough till she found another job that’d help her pay the bills.